 Consider Your Budget

-Wyoming has some of the best public schools in the country, as well as low taxes.
-There are activities to suit every taste bud, including museums, art galleries, parks, gardens, farms, sports arenas, libraries and beaches.
+Wyoming has activities to suit every taste bud, including museums, art galleries, parks, gardens, farms, sports arenas, libraries and beaches.
 With over 600 acres of parks, it plays host to the Kent District Library, and is a few miles away from the popular VanAndel Museum.
 A mere half hour away from Lake Michigan, the Frederik Meijer Gardens and shopping districts are enough to tempt you to move your baggage and call Wyoming your home.

 A medium-sized city located in Michigan state, Wyoming has a population of approximately 73,000 residents and 14 constituent neighborhoods.
 It is the seventeenth largest community in Michigan and has a mix of white and blue-collar jobs to offer its citizens.
-An ethically diverse city, Wyoming is an ideal place to live and raise your kids in.
-Considering the healthy lifestyle it offers, and the proximity to almost everything you need, coupled with some of the best public schools in the country, Wyoming is a reasonably priced residential area, with a medium cost of living index.
+Wyoming is an ethically diverse city.
+Considering the healthy lifestyle it offers, and the proximity to almost everything you need, Wyoming is a reasonably priced residential area, with a medium cost of living index.

 Understanding the Pitfalls